eliluong/How-to-import-Withings-Sleep-heart-rate-data-to-Apple-Health/README.md

 output_df.to_csv('output.csv', header=False, index=False)
 ```
 ## 3. Create an API to access the data
 I will let Apple Shortcuts access an API to get the data for import.
 You can do this via whatever method works best.
-This is the PHP script.
+I used a PHP script as it was the easiest to set up.
 ```
 <?php
 header('Content-Type: application/json');